folsomde/folsomde.github.io/category/notes.md

 title: Notes
 ---

 Hosted here are the notes I wrote for myself when studying for the prelims.
 Any other resource suggestions are highly recommended!
+If you'd rather have them in pdf form, [see here](../../prelims/prelims-notes.pdf)

 -----